 Pair programming is one of the important complementary techniques of TDD.
 More than that, it’s the only useful way of introducing software developers to TDD.
 The value of pair programming is twofold: it improves the code quality and fosters knowledge sharing between engineers.
-Working in pairs allows developers to collaborate with every other developer on the project during sprints.
-This way, each engineer eventually learns more about each module of the system from the person they’ve been cooperating with.
+Working in pairs allows developers to collaborate with every other developer during sprints.
+This way, each engineer learns more about each system module from the person they’ve been cooperating with.

 ― Benefit 5.
-Onboarding new team members becomes very effective
+Onboarding new team members become very effective

-In pair programming, all engineers have the same level of knowledge about the project.
-So, when a person takes a sick leave, a vacation, or leaves the team, other members can pick up their work almost instantly because at least one person has already worked in a pair with this engineer.
+In pair programming, all engineers have the same knowledge about the project.
+So, when a person takes sick leave, a vacation, or leaves the team, other members can pick up their work almost instantly because at least one person has already worked in a pair with this engineer.

-Thanks to the effective knowledge sharing inside a team, new members can start building production-ready functionality immediately.
-For instance, an engineer who has only been working on our project for four days released a fairly complex feature to production, and it was well tested, without bugs.
+Thanks to effective knowledge sharing inside a team, new members can start building production-ready functionality immediately.
+For instance, an engineer who had only been working on our project for four days released a fairly complex feature to production, and it was well tested without bugs.

 ― Benefit 6.
 TDD reduces the time and money spent on unexpected problems in project management